 - The Buttonwood Park Zoo was established in 1894 and is the 12th oldest zoo in the United States.

-- The Zoo is nationally accredited by the American Zoo and Aquarium Association.
+- The Zoo is nationally accredited by the Association of Zoos and Aquariums.

 - In August 2000, the Zoo reopened the $10.5 million “Berkshires to the Sea” renovation.
 The theme re-creates a 200 mile journey of wildlife and habitats from the Berkshire Mountains to Buzzards Bay.

 - In the AZA’s 2003 accreditation report, the team of zoo professionals who visited the Zoo called Buttonwood Park Zoo “one of the finest small zoos in the United States”.